“Was that wrinkle there yesterday? And what the heck

 What causes your skin to change anyway?
 The biggest culprit is “the aging process”

-— a collection of factors that conspire to undermine the youthfulness of your
+— a collection of factors that conspire to undermine the youthfulness of your skin.

 - Your skin’s top layer, the epidermis, gets thinner and begins to let moisture seep